scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 parent: Developer information
 ---

-# Intro to testing
-{: .no_toc }

 {% include toc.html %}

 Tests are crucial to writing reliable software.
 A good test suite allows you to:

-* Immediately know if a new platform or software version works,
+- Immediately know if a new platform or software version works,
-* Refactor and cleanup your code with confidence,
+- Refactor and cleanup your code with confidence,
-* Evaluate the effect of additions and changes.
+- Evaluate the effect of additions and changes.

 Python used to have three major choices for tests; but now [pytest][] is used almost exclusively.
 Testing is never an install requirement, so there's no harm in using pytest.
 The goals of writing good tests are:

-* Simplicity: the easier / nicer your tests are to write, the more you will write.
+- Simplicity: the easier / nicer your tests are to write, the more you will write.
-* Coverage: using as many inputs as possible increases the chances of finding something that breaks.
+- Coverage: using as many inputs as possible increases the chances of finding something that breaks.
-* Performance: the faster the tests, the more situations you can run your tests in CI.
+- Performance: the faster the tests, the more situations you can run your tests in CI.
-* Reporting: when things break, you should get good information about what broke.
+- Reporting: when things break, you should get good information about what broke.

 > ### What about other choices?
 >